sqlsizer/ps-sqlsizer/README.md

  - No primary key size limitation.
 It can handle any size of primary key (e.g. even with 8 colums and any types)
  - Time complexity related to the size of subset in "most cases" (to be verified and analyzed)
  - Memory complexity:
-    - on PowerShell side related to length of longest path in database data and number of tables
+    - on PowerShell side related to length of longest path in database data and number of tables (rather very small, to be provided)
     - on SQL Server or Azure SQL dependent on server configuration